wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

 - **Stream entry and exit points (entryexitpoints):** This map shows the streams and where they enter/exit the study area.

-- **Stream watersheds (watersheds):** For each of the streams in the study area, this map shows the con- tributing watershed to that stream.
+- **Stream watersheds (watersheds):** For each of the streams in the study area, this map shows the contributing watershed to that stream.

 ## Phosphorus